Deepomatic/challenge/README.md

 ## Going further

+Please only start this section if `make test` successfully passes ALL the unit tests.

-Once the ```allowed_moves``` function is working you can run the following command to try your AI against the one of Deepomatic:
+You can run the following command to try your AI against the one of Deepomatic:

 ```
 $ make